IBM/Hyperledger-Fabric-for-Trusted-IoT/README.md

 <p align="center"><img src="docs/architecture.png"></p>

-1. Watson IoT Platform input node that comes build-in with Node-RED receive events sent from devices (temperature in our case).
+1. Node-RED receives MQTT input from an IoT sensor (or generates simulated data) Temperature readings in this use case.
 2. In order to invoke and query the ledger (to write and read the data) nodes inside the Node-RED perform HTTP requests and returns the response to the APIs.
 3. APIs defined based on Hyperledger Fabric Client SDK for Node.js interact with the chaincode inside the Hyperledger Fabric Network and updates or reads the ledger.
 4. Endorser Peers executes the functions that is defined in the chaincode according the request and sends is to the Orderer.